NBA All-Star Draft explained: How it works, when to watch as LeBron James and Kevin Durant select their teams

 Coaches

 The coaches for each team are determined by the standings two weeks before the All-Star Game.
 The coaching staff for the East and West leaders is matched with the captain from the respective conference.
-However, if the leading coaching staff coached the previous All-Star game, then the second place coaching staff is selected.
+However, if the leading head coach coached in the previous All-Star game, then the second-place coaching staff is selected.

 Phoenix Suns coach Monty Williams will coach Team LeBron and the Miami Heat's Erik Spoelstra – recently named for one of the NBA's top 15 coaches of all-time – will coach Team Durant.